Automated Attacker Synthesis for Distributed Protocols: Erratum

-} \techreport{}{ } We present a novel formal framework for automated attacker synthesis.
+We present a novel formal framework for automated attacker synthesis.
 The framework includes an explicit definition of threat models and four novel, to our knowledge,\techreport{ abstract }{ }categories of attackers.
 We formulate four attacker synthesis problems, and propose solutions to two of them by program transformations and reduction to model-checking.
-We prove our solutions sound and complete; \techreport{sketches of these proofs are provided in Section~\ref{sec:sol}.}{these proofs are available online \cite{von2020automated}.} Finally, we implement our solutions for the case of a centralized attacker in an open-source tool called \textsc{Korg}, apply \textsc{Korg} to the study of the TCP connection routine, and discuss the results. \textsc{Korg} and the TCP case study are freely and openly available\techreport{, so our results are easy to reproduce} {\footnote{{\url{github.com/maxvonhippel/AttackerSynthesis}}}}.
+We prove our solutions are sound.\rem{ and complete; } We prove our solution to the first problem is complete generally, and that our solution to the second problem is complete over a restricted class of attackers. \techreport{\rem{sketches of these proofs}Proofs are provided in Section~\ref{sec:sol}.}{\rem{these proofs}Proofs are available online \cite{von2020automated}.} Finally, we implement our solutions for the case of a centralized attacker in an open-source tool called \textsc{Korg}, apply \textsc{Korg} to the study of the TCP connection routine, and discuss the results. \textsc{Korg} and the TCP case study are freely and openly available\techreport{, so our results are easy to reproduce} {\footnote{{\url{github.com/maxvonhippel/AttackerSynthesis}}}}.

-\futurework{ In future work we believe the $\forall$ASP and R-$\forall$ASP can be solved via reduction to distributed controller synthesis problems like those studied in~\cite{HVC14}.
-Once we solve the two $\forall$-problems, we want to implement our solutions in \textsc{Korg}.
-We also want to improve the overall performance of \textsc{Korg} (for example, by rewriting it in \textsc{Rust} or \textsc{C++}), and extend it to support distributed attackers.
-Ultimately we want \textsc{Korg} to automatically uncover novel vulnerabilities in complex, real-world systems. }{}